 Community facilities are integral to the safety, wellbeing, education and quality of life of a community.
 The Plan area is well-served by nearby public safety and recreation facilities, libraries and schools.
 The Montgomery County Department of Police 2nd District, located on Wisconsin Avenue in Bethesda, provides public safety service to the Plan area.
 The County's Bethesda-Chevy Chase Regional Service Center provides local services to North Bethesda area residents and will expand to a new satellite office in the new Fire Station 23 located at Randolph Road and Rockville Pike.
-Kensington Volunteer Fire Department Station 5, located on Connecticut Avenue, serves the Plan area.
+Bethesda Fire Department - Fire Station 20, and Kensington Volunteer Fire Department - Fire Station 5 serve the Plan area.
+Fire-rescue resources from other stations respond into the Plan area as needed.
+These include Rockville Volunteer Fire Department - Fire Station 23, Bethesda Fire Department - Fire Station 26, Bethesda-Chevy Chase Rescue Squad - Fire/Rescue Station 41, and occasionally others depending upon the incident type and availability of resources within the North Bethesda area.
 The local library is the Kensington Park Library.
 With the exception of the parks and open spaces mentioned in the Parks and Open Space chapter, this Plan does not recommend any new facilities in the Plan area.